 Sampling adequacy of the CEEQ was determined using the Kaiser-Meyer-Olkin measure, whereby values between 0.5 and 0.7 are considered acceptable and values > 0.7 are considered good to excellent (Hutcheson and Sofroniou, 1999).
 Bartlett’s test of sphericity was performed to ensure adequate correlations between items for principal components analysis (PCA).

-Exploratory Factor Analysis (EFA) – sample 1.
+Exploratory Factor Analysis (EFA) – Sample 1.

 Firstly, we used a Monte-Carlo simulation to give an upper estimate of the number of factors likely to be present in the data set: this is the most statistically robust method of estimating a starting point for factor structure, as it does not rely on arbitrary cut offs such as Kaiser’s rule.
 Specifically, we conducted a principal components analysis using a raw data permutation in which we compared 1000 raw data permutations to actual eigenvalues derived from the data set.
 In order to be assumed to be statistically significant factors, the raw data eigenvalues had to exceed the 95th percentile eigenvalues derived from the simulated data.
 Subsequently, we conducted a PCA with a varimax rotation, with items removed if they had factor loadings of <0.4 (Osbourne, 2009) or >0.35 on more than one factor (Kiffen-Petersen & Cordery, 2003).
 Items were also removed following reliability analysis (Cronbach’s alpha), if they had low item-total correlation <0.7 (Gleim & Gleim, 2003), or were not conceptually similar to other items associated with each factor (O’Rourke & Hatcher, 2013).